-- if take any damage, forget it entered the boss room.
+- if the player takes any damage, forget they entered the boss room.

 - beat the boss.

-In other words: to get this achievement the emulator must "know" that you entered the boss room, didn't get any damage, and beated the boss.
+In other words: to get this achievement the emulator must "know" that you entered the boss room, didn't take any damage, and beat the boss.

-The important detail to pay attention here: when you get any damage, the emulator "forgets" that you entered the boss room.
-Then even if you load a state to a point where you didn't get any damage but already entered the room, the emulator won't detect that you entered the room.
+The important detail to pay attention to here: when you take any damage, the emulator "forgets" that you entered the boss room.
+Then even if you load a state to a point where you didn't take any damage but already entered the room, the emulator won't detect that you entered the room.
 And then the achievement won't trigger.

 When reporting a broken achievement give as many details as possible, and don't forget to mention if you are playing on hardcore mode or not.

-If you want to request an admin to manually award to you an achievement that didn't triggered, be sure to provide a qualified proof.
-Specially for achievements like those in the examples above (no damage, no passwords, no death, etc).
+If you want to request an admin to manually award you an achievement that didn't trigger, be sure to provide qualified proof.
+Especially for achievements like those in the examples above (no damage, no passwords, no death, etc).